 SolarplateWorkshop with Dan Welden

-Artists wishing to experience an environmentally friendly approach to this printmaking technique will have the opportunity to create quality impressions without the use of nasty acids and grounds.
-Solarplate is such a creative person’s process, it easily allows for drawing and/or painting, photocopy or use of computer images.
-Your image then readily transfers to a light sensitized Solarplate that develops with water and is finally printed.
+Artists wishing to experience high quality and detail with intaglio or relief, Solarplate provides both, and in an environmentally friendly way.
+You will get to create quality impressions, without the use of nasty acids, grounds or sharp tools on a long lasting plate.
+Solarplate is such a creative person’s process.
+It easily allows for drawing and/or painting, photocopy or computer images.
+Your image is readily transferred to a light sensitized Solarplate that then is developed in water, quickly cured, inked and printed.

-This entire process is surprisingly simple and may be completed in a matter of minutes.
-The process will keep you experimenting and discovering new ways to create, integrate, layer or color prints.
-Printed effects are equivalent to hard ground, soft ground, aquatint and photogravure, as well as marks of traditional lithography and relief prints.
-All more easily obtained on one Solarplate.
-This is a wonderfully direct, even seductive, way to make images.
+Solarplate is surprisingly simple and, with experience, can be completed in a matter of minutes.
+While the process prints beautiful single impression prints the process may keep you experimenting and discovering new ways to create with layers, color, multi-drops, multi-plates, even integration with other processes and mediums.
+Printed effects are equivalent to hard ground, soft ground, aquatint, and gravure, as well as relief prints.
+This is a wonderfully direct, engaging way to make images.

 This course goes through numerous approaches to getting images on Solarplates.
 The studio of MakingArtSafely is well equipped with presses, inks, and all the typical materials and tools.
 In addition there are thick glass plates for graining and drawing on, exposure boxes, sunshine, contact systems, development trays and all that is needed for Dan to teach.
 There is also a good selection of mark making pencils and markers appropriate to Solarplate.

 Solarplates are available from Dan Welden at the workshop for a discount of 25% off the standard website price.
 Dan will also honor that discount for additional plates you will want to get to work back in your own studio.